GoCreate-LoRaWAN/Lorafication/README.md

 `db`).
 - `LORAFICATION_DB_PORT`: The postgres database port that gets used within the postgres connection string (Default:
 `5432`).
+- `LORAFICATION_SMTP_HOST`: The SMTP server's host address to connect to in order to send emails (Default: `smtp.gmail.com`).
+- `LORAFICATION_SMTP_PORT`: The SMTP server's port to use in conjunction with the host address to connect to in order to send emails (Default: `587`)
+- `LORAFICATION_SMTP_USER`: The username to use when connecting to the SMTP server (Default: n/a).
+- `LORAFICATION_SMTP_PASS`: The password to use when connecting to the SMTP server (Default: n/a).
 - `LORAFICATION_READ_TIMEOUT`: The time of the read timeout of any outgoing read requests made by the internal HTTP server (Default: `10s`).
 - `LORAFICATION_WRITE_TIMEOUT`: The time of the read timeout of any outgoing write requests made by the internal HTTP